iotaledger/iota-wiki/docs/learn/about-iota/roadmap-to-decentralization.md

 # Roadmap to Decentralization

-IOTA's long-awaited "Coordicide" update will completely decentralize the network.
+IOTA's long-awaited Coordicide update will completely decentralize the network.

 ## What is Coordicide?